 T&E comes back to stun Rice; Cresaptown, Salisbury, Bedford win

 Jun.
-12—LONACONING — T&E Arborist overcame a 5-1 deficit to defeat Rice Realtor, 8-6, on Tuesday at Westmar Middle in 13-14-year-old Hot Stove Junior Division action.
+13—LONACONING — T&E Arborist overcame a 5-1 deficit to defeat Rice Realtor, 8-6, on Tuesday at Westmar Middle in 13-14-year-old Hot Stove Junior Division action.

 Rice plated five runs in the third and led until T&E roared back, scoring two runs in the fourth and fifth innings and three in the sixth.